-In addition to the impact of the matters described above, in 2004 an erroneous calculation was used to determine the applicable state income tax rate used to value deferred tax assets.
+In addition to the impact of the matters described above, in 2004, an erroneous calculation was used to determine the applicable state income tax rate used to value deferred tax assets.
 The 2004 calculation did not properly consider the Company's state income tax apportionment.
 Accordingly, the restated financial statements include a \$19.6 million decrease in deferred tax assets and a \$7.5 million increase to income tax expense for the year ended December 31, 2004.
 In addition, this error impacted the value attributed to acquired assets resulting in an increase of \$1.7 million to goodwill in 2004.

-3. Certain state and local transactional taxes were not recorded in the appropriate periods.
+- 3. Certain state and local transactional taxes were not recorded in the appropriate periods.
 The Company's process for identifying and recording state and local transactional taxes failed to recognize a \$2.8 million liability for certain transactional taxes imposed by certain jurisdictions in which the Company operates.
 These errors were initially noted and recognized by the Company in the second and third quarters of 2005 through recognition of additional expense.
 However, during the preparation of the Company's 2005 financial statements, the Company determined that it is appropriate to restate previous years' financial statements because only \$0.6 million of the liability relates to 2005 and the remaining \$2.2 million was incurred in prior years.
 To correct these errors, the restated financial statements reflect the recognition of these expenses in the appropriate accounting periods.
-Accordingly, the restated financial statements include a \$0.5 million, \$0.8 million and \$0.7 million increase in general and administrative expense in 2005.
+Accordingly, the restated financial statements include a \$0.5 million, \$0.8 and \$0.7 million increase in general and administrative expense in 2002, 2003 and 2004, respectively, and a \$2.2 million decrease in general and administrative expense in 2005.
 In addition, this error impacted the value attributed to acquired assets resulting in an increase of \$0.2 million to goodwill in 2004.
-General and administrative expense increased by \$0.2 million in the first quarter of 2005 and decreased by \$0.9 million in the second quarter of 2005.

-4. Adjustments were required to assets and liabilities acquired as part of the November 2004 acquisition of Metrocall.
+During each of the first three quarters of 2004 general and administrative expense increased by \$0.2 million with a corresponding offset in accrued taxes.
+In 2005, the total adjustment to general and administrative expense related to this error was \$2.2 million.
+The restated interim quarterly financials for the first quarter of 2005 reflects a \$0.2 million increase in general and administrative expense while in the second and third quarters there was a decrease of \$0.9 million and \$1.5 million, respectively.
+Each of these adjustments was offset in accrued taxes. - 4.
+Adjustments were required to assets and liabilities acquired as part of the November 2004 acquisition of Metrocall.
 As a result of a failure to accurately and completely apply cash receipts at Metrocall, the Company incorrectly allocated the purchase price consideration to other accounts receivable recorded in the historical Metrocall financial statements.
 This error resulted in an overstatement of other accounts receivable of \$0.7 million at December 31, 2004.
-Accordingly, the restated financial statements include a decrease in accounts receivable of \$0.7 million with a corresponding increase to goodwill at December 31, 2004.

-5. Depreciation expense was incorrectly calculated in 2003 and 2004.
+Accordingly, the restated financial statements include a decrease in accounts receivable of \$0.7 million with a corresponding increase to goodwill at December 31, 2004. - 5.
+Depreciation expense was incorrectly calculated in 2003 and 2004.
 Depreciation expense did not accurately reflect the expected economic usage of the Company's paging network infrastructure assets.
 The Company previously established an overall depreciable life of 60 months for its paging infrastructure and accelerated depreciation on specified asset groups.
 In 2003, the depreciation expense related to certain specified asset groups that were removed from service was not properly calculated.